lyatiss/tcp_probe_plus/README.md

 This parameter controls the port-based filtering of the flows to track.

 - 0: no filtering
-- x: port to match
+- x: port to match.
+This is a single port number.
+If it matches any of the send or receive port, then the flow will be tracked.

 Example: